DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 * `Actions <#action-commands-getting-ex-rail-to-do-something>`_ - Commands that 'do' something
 * `Flow Control Commands <#sequence-flow-flow-control-commands>`_

-  * `Conditionals`_ & Branching - Commands that change the flow/order in which the commands are executed
+  * :ref:`Conditionals <getting-started-conditionals>` & `Branching`_ - Commands that change the flow/order in which the commands are executed
   * `Delays & Waits`_ - Commands that change the timing of the execution of the commands

 * `Command Station commands`_